GroupOneIncorporated/acme-infrastructure/packer/README.md

     - "script: path" to execute a script (or "scripts: path" for an array of paths)
   - type: ansible-local - executes a playbook on the path
     - "playbook_file: path"
-- properties like 'pause_before' to specify amount of seconds to wait, 'timeout' to specify time to consider provisioning has failed (no timeout by default)
+- properties like 'pause_before' to specify amount of seconds to wait, 'timeout' to specify time to consider provisioning has failed (no timeout by default)...

+- ATTENTION!
+Sometimes openstack does not re-release the floating IP associated with an image-based instance! --> Maybe we'll need to add an "error-cleanup-provisioner" to perform some Openstack command to release unassigned floating IPs when destroying the instance. (tried adding "reuse_ips: true" do template.json file, did not work)

 ## 3) Post-processors

 - After everything is finished, an image is automatically created based on the running instance.
 When it finishes creating the image, it is automatically uploaded to openstack and instance itself is destroyed.
 Now the new image is available on Openstack, ready to be used by terraform.

-- ATTENTION!
-Openstack does not seem to re-release the floating IP associated with an image-based instance --> add some Openstack operation to release unassigned floating IPs when destroying the instance? (adding "reuse_ips: true" do template.json file did not work)